 - Purchased separately.*

 It is worth weighing up all options before making a decision.
 Don’t automatically dismiss an external softener because of increased outlay.
-Some pieces of equipment actually cost more to purchase with an integrated water softener as oppose to acquiring a unit without and buying a separate system.
+Some pieces of equipment may cost more to purchase with an integrated water softener as oppose to acquiring a unit without and buying a separate system.

 Important Do’s and Don’ts